Mist52/csc215/BigInt/studyq.md

 ## 1. What are the largest and smallest integer values in the programming
 environment you use?
-## 2. Each BigInt object will need to store the digits that represent the BigInt
+## 2. Each BigInt object will need to store the digits that represent the BigIntvalue.
+The decision to allow arbitrarily large BigInt values affects the
-value.
-The decision to allow arbitrarily large BigInt values affects the choices for storing digits.
+choices for storing digits.
 Name one method for storing digits that will permit an arbitrary number of digits to be stored.
 What effect would a limit on the number of digits in a BigInt have in the design of the